We want you to have an ‘egg-cellent’ day, so before you visit, we’ve put together some FAQs to help you hatch a plan.

 How long does the Easter Egg Hunt take?

 The Easter Egg Hunt is 1.5 miles in length.
-You are welcome to spend as much or as little time as you like meeting your woodland friends!
+You are welcome to spend as much or as little time as you like enjoying the woodland!
 There’s certainly no time limit.

 Is this route suitable for my child?